catseye/Exanoke/README.markdown

 primitive recursive functions?
 It *should* be possible... and easier than statically analyzing an arbitrary program... but it's not immediately trivial.
-Functional languages don't do the `for` loop thing, they do the recursion thing, and there are no natural bound on recursion, and they would have to be embodied by the grammar, and... well, it sounds interesting, but doable.
+Functional languages don't do the `for` loop thing, they do the recursion thing, and there are no natural bounds on that recursion, so those would have to be embodied by the grammar, and... well, it sounds interesting, but doable.
 So let's try it.